lite-xl/lite-xl-plugin-manager/README.md

 in the `latest` branch of this repository, which corresponds to the most recent versioned release.

+As of Lite XL version 3, `lpm`, along with the `plugin_manager` and `welcome` plugins will be bundled with all official releases.

 Conforms to [SCPS3](https://github.com/adamharrison/straightforward-c-project-standard#SCPS3).

 ## Status